phoenix-4u/My-daily-learning/readme.md

 - <img width="798" height="738" alt="Screenshot 2026-06-29 at 1 24 00 PM" src="https://github.com/user-attachments/assets/a3f24b58-99d2-4e3f-9db2-e9d071efec9c" />
 - <img width="793" height="753" alt="Screenshot 2026-06-29 at 1 24 31 PM" src="https://github.com/user-attachments/assets/683e8038-af4e-425d-aecc-9234606a23c8" />
 - <img width="803" height="752" alt="Screenshot 2026-06-29 at 1 24 55 PM" src="https://github.com/user-attachments/assets/d2f1b597-70cc-412b-80c0-a7fb6cd4705e" />
 - Group convolutions are similar to striding, where not all inputs contribute to all outputs.
-An Extreme case of groupwise convolution is depthwise convolution where the number of connections is limited to mapping within the channel, followed by 1*1 convolution between channels.
+An Extreme case of groupwise convolution is depthwise convolution, where the number of connections is limited to mapping within the channel, followed by 1*1 convolution between channels.
 - General values for striding are 2, and the kernel size is 3
 - Increase the output channel only if you stride and increase the output channels by the striding factor.
 -